Welcome to the most complete guide to the best landmarks in Madrid.

 Arco de la Victoria is also known as La Puerta de Moncloa.

-It is a triumphal arch of 49 meters high to commemorate the victory of Francoist troops in the 1936 Battle of Ciudad Universitaria during the Spanish Civil War.
+It is a triumphal 49-meter-high arch to commemorate the victory of Francoist troops in the 1936 Battle of Ciudad Universitaria during the Spanish Civil War.

 The top of the arch is crowned by a sculpture representing the goddess Minerva driving a chariot.